phoffer/hanami-better_errors/README.md

+### TLDR

+Start Hanami server, navigate to root to get started.

+Pay attention in logs to object IDs for better_errors middleware object.

 ### The Problem

 No matter what, the root page won't work for better_errors, because the `env['SCRIPT_NAME']` is set to `'/'`.